Napier's Bones (Napier's Rods)

 The arithmetic tool of Organum Mathematicum in Theatrum arithmetico-geometricum of Leupold

 In 1667 Sir Charles Cotterell (1615–1701), an English courtier and translator, devised a calculating instrument with Napier's rods (see arithmetical compendium of Cotterell), which included a wire-and-bead abacus for adding the partial products.
-The device was made around 1670 by Robert Jole in London.
+The device was made around 1670 by the instrument maker Robert Jole in London.

 In 1673 was published the book The Description and Use of Two Arithmetick Instruments of Samuel Morland.
 In this book are described two calculating devices, one of them, so called multiplying machine was based on Napier's rods.
 All calculating devices of Morland are described in the article for Morland in this site.